YasmineBB/saucehub/README.md

  ### Images

 The images used in the site have a darker, grey tone to them.
-- Landing Page Hero Image
+* Homepage
-The landing page includes a hero image of a basket of chillies and the colours are stark against the grey background which stands out to the user.
+  - The Homepage includes a hero image of a basket of chillies and the colours are stark against the grey background which stands out to the user.
--
+* Make Your Sauce
+  - The Make Your Sauce page includes a background image showing three bottles of suggestively home made sauces, representing the page for recipes.
+* Find Your Sauce
+  - The Find Your Sauce page includes a background image showing shelves filled with sauces, representing the page for finding bought sauces.
+The grey tone of this image ties in with the colour scheme for the site.

 ### Layout